spacemeshos/poet/README.md

 # poet-ref

-A refernce poet implementatkon for testing of the Spacemesh open source POET server
+A reference poet implementation for testing of the Spacemesh open source POET server

 ## Build